inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

     - dbt uses this to adapt the ddl it creates to the target DB.
     - If you want to work in different DBs in the project, you can change the setting here and run in a different db.
     - define whether the output will be a view or a table
-- `models` folder <br>
-    - this is where we will store models
-    - a couple demo models are provided here

 5. Create a branch and edit the dbt_project.yml
    - change name 'my_new_project' to one of your choice